Ghassan Tueni: Early life

-Born in Beirut on 5 January 1926 to a Greek Orthodox Christian family from Achrafieh, Beirut for more than 3 centuries.
+Born in Beirut on 5 January 1926 to a Greek Orthodox Christian family of Syrian descent.
 Ghassan Tueni was the son of Gebran Tueni, the founder and publisher of the daily newspaper An Nahar.
 His hometown was Beit Mary.

 Ghassan Tueni joined the Syrian Social Nationalist Party founded by Antoun Saadeh in the early 1940s.
 According to Tueni, it was Yusuf al-Khal who recruited him to join the party.
 While at the American University of Beirut, Tueni was the general executive head of student affairs within the SSNP and later rose to the position of assistant cultural dean of the party.
 In 1947, he met Antoun Saadeh for the first time in Dhour El Choueir and was blown away by Saadeh's striking charisma.
 While studying for his master's degree in the United States, Antoun Saadeh was in forced exile, and the two exchanged letters between 1946 and 1947.
 Later that year, he left the SSNP after it dismissed Yusuf al-Khal, Fayez Sayegh and others.

 Tueni made a swift comeback to the SSNP after its party leader was summoned and executed in a trial that took less than twenty four hours by the Lebanese authorities in 1949.
 Saadeh's execution was dubbed by many as the worst kangaroo court trial in Lebanese legal history.
 The execution prompted Tueni to write a front-page column in the Nahar newspaper where he hailed Saadeh as a national hero forsaking his life for the national cause and condemning the execution.
 The article created a widespread political storm that caused much worry among the establishment, and was soon sent to prison.
 In 1952, Tueni was appointed by the SSNP leadership to represent the party in the Popular Socialist Front led by Kamal Jumblatt which forced the resignation of Lebanese president Bechara El Khoury.